isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 Add a new entry to the Information Property List.
 You want the one called `Icon files (iOS 5)`.
 Then add a new dictionary entry above Primary Icon called `CFBundleAlternateIcons`, and inside of that, add a dictionary entry with the name you want to use for an alternate icon.

-Finally, inside of the Christmas dictionary, add an array entry called `CFBundleIconFiles`, and add a string entry to it.
+Finally, inside of the Christmas dictionary, add an array entry called `CFBundleIconFiles`, and add a string to it.

 > Add `Icon files (iOS 5)` entry to the plist in the plist view.
 Open the disclosure triangle.
 >